 One popular style of grating is the transmission grating.
-This type of diffraction grating is created by scratching or etching a transparent substrate with a repetitive, parallel structure.
-This structure creates areas where light can scatter.
-A sample transmission grating is shown in Figure 1.
+The sample diffraction grating with surfaces grooves shown in Figure 1 is created by scratching or etching a transparent substrate with a repetitive series of narrow-width grooves separated by distance α .
+This creates areas where light can scatter.

-The transmission grating, shown in Figure 1, is comprised of a repetitive series of narrow-width grooves separated by distance a.
-The incident light impinges on the grating at an angle $\theta_t$ , as measured from the surface normal.
-The light of order m exiting the grating leaves at an angle of $\theta_m$ , relative to the surface normal.
+The incident light impinges on the grating at an angle θ_i , as measured from the surface normal.
+The light of order m exiting the grating leaves at an angle of θ_m , relative to the surface normal.
 Utilizing some geometric conversions and the general grating expression (Eq.
 1) an expression for the transmissive diffraction grating can be found: